 The pros and cons of an audio interface

 Now that we have an understanding of what an audio interface and audio mixer are, what are the benefits and challenges of each device?

 Pro: Quality Converters

-Given that an audio interface is designed strictly for being able to convert an analogue signal into digital information, the converters featured on a dedicated audio interface is of higher quality than those of an audio mixer.
+Given that an audio interface is designed solely to convert an analogue signal into digital information, the converters featured on a dedicated audio interface are of higher quality than those of an audio mixer.

 Pro: Room for Expansion